Climate Change Indicators in the United States

 Scientists account for these types of changes by measuring sea level change in two different ways.
 Relative sea level change is how the height of the ocean rises or falls relative to the land at a particular location.
 In contrast, absolute sea level change refers to the height of the ocean surface above the center of the earth, without regard to whether nearby land is rising or falling.

 This indicator presents trends in sea level based on measurements from tide gauges and from satellites that orbit the Earth.
 Tide gauges measure relative sea level change at points along the coast, while satellite instruments measure absolute sea level change over nearly the entire ocean surface.
 Many tide gauges have collected data for more than 100 years, while satellites have collected data since the early 1990s.

-Figure 1 shows annual absolute sea level change averaged over the entire Earth's ocean surface.
+Figure 1 shows annual absolute sea level change averaged over the entire Earth’s ocean surface.
 The long-term trend is based on tide gauge data that have been adjusted to show absolute global trends through calibration with recent satellite data.
-Figure 2 shows trends at a more local scale, highlighting the 1960 to 2012 change in relative sea level at 67 tide gauges along the Atlantic, Pacific, and Gulf coasts of the United States.
+This long-term data set has been calculated through 2012, while satellite data are now available through the end of 2013.
+Figure 2 shows trends at a more local scale, highlighting the 1960 to 2013 change in relative sea level at 67 tide gauges along the Atlantic, Pacific, and Gulf coasts of the United States.

 Relative sea level trends represent a combination of absolute sea level change and any local land movement.
 Tide gauge measurements such as those in Figure 2 generally cannot distinguish between these two different influences without an accurate measurement of vertical land motion nearby.